Intergator: Development

 The software was developed for the quick location of relevant information within an enterprise network (Enterprise Search).

-With the help of connectors, the system enables a comprehensive indexing of more than 550 file formats.
-The basic technology of intergator is Lucene and the programming language is Java.
+With the help of connectors, Intergator enables comprehensive indexing of more than 550 file formats.
+It is written in Java and utilizes the Lucene library.

-The software contains modules that are intended to improve the scalability and performance of the software. intergator runs after installation on every Internet browser.
-A high degree of individualization is achieved with the freely adaptable Social Dashboard.
+It contains modules that are intended to improve its scalability and performance.
+Intergator runs after installation on every web browser.
+A high degree of customization is achieved with the adaptable Social Dashboard.

 Features

 Social Dashboard

-The intergator Social Dashboard is an individual unique tailor-made interface capturing all source of information needed.
+The Intergator Social Dashboard is an individual unique tailor-made interface capturing all sources of information needed.
 No need to always start a new search.
-Search queries are automatically saved. intergator retrieves proactively and permanently new information related to search queries.
-Fundament of the intergator Social Dashboard is a search throughout various systems.
-Results of preconfigurable search requests will be shown in free placeable apps on the dashboard.
+Search queries are automatically saved.
+Intergator retrieves proactively and permanently new information related to search queries.
+Fundamental to the Intergator Social Dashboard is a search conducted through various systems.
+Results of configurable search requests will be shown in free placeable apps on the dashboard.

-Context-Dependent Search Suggestion

-Suggestions coming up by relations are known since internet search engines have been used.
-These suggestions encourage more complex queries, which are not always of relevance.
-Data based applications offer support for filling forms and search fields, prepared by an exact list of waked feeds.
-Suggestions made by intergator are generated by an adapted combination of both methods.

 Documentation Reader

 Locate text within large documents quickly with visual highlighting, straight from the browser and without additional plug-in installations.